kidando/json_data_manager/README.md

 ![JSON Data Manager](https://media.giphy.com/media/jUaUapq3VNNmc775zz/giphy.gif)

+After launching the program:
+- Click on New Data File.
+It will create a JSON file which you can save on your pc.
+- Once saved, you will see your Data File on the Data Files Screen.
+- Double click on the newly added file.
+- You can now add/edit columns and records to your data file.

 ## Why this project even exists?
 I needed a way to better manage item data for a game I was creating.
 Many games have items, weapons, power-ups etc. that players can collect and use.
 These items tend to have varying properties.